s-pyadyshev/s-pyadyshev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in RTK IT
+- 🌱 I’m currently working in RTK IT
-- 🌱 I’m currently learning Backend (Node.js) and diving deeper into React and JS
 - ⚡ Fun fact: There is no free will, we are all a set of commands

 ---